umanlp/babeledits/README.md

 [**BABELEDITS: A Benchmark and a Modular Approach for Robust Cross-lingual Knowledge Editing of Large Language Models**](https://aclanthology.org/2025.findings-acl.438/), Tommaso Green, Félix Gaschi, Fabian David Schmidt, Simone Paolo Ponzetto, Goran Glavaš.

+The BabelEdits Benchmark is available on [Hugging Face](https://huggingface.co/datasets/umanlp/babeledits).

 **Important notes**: This repository also contains the code for modified versions of two dependencies: